Borough of Brentwood: History

 The new district was named Brentwood after its main town.

 The district was awarded borough status on 10 March 1993, allowing the chair of the council to take the title of mayor.

+In March 2026, the government announced that it would abolish the district in 2028 as part of local government reform across Essex.
+These proposals were withdrawn in September 2026.

 Governance

 Brentwood Borough Council provides district-level services.
 County-level services are provided by Essex County Council.
 Parts of the borough are also covered by civil parishes, which form a third tier of local government.

 Political control

-The council went under no overall control at the 2023 Brentwood Borough Council election.
+The council went under no overall control at the 2023 election.
 A Liberal Democrat and Labour coalition subsequently formed an administration.
+Following the 2026 election, the coalition was expanded to also include two independent councillors.

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements came into effect on 1 April 1974.
 Political control of the council since 1974 has been as follows: